 By letting his laissez-passer lapse, Philip lost his ability to return to Jerusalem as a resident of the city; he was now a foreigner requiring a visa.
 But he did not let go of Jerusalem.

 Visiting an Unrecognizable Landscape

-Philip’s first return visit to Jerusalem took place about 10 years after he left, in 1988 or 1989, during the First Intifada.
+Philip’s first return visit to Jerusalem took place about 10 years after he left, in 1989, during the First Intifada.

 “Things were so different,” he says.
 “I’ll give you an example.
 A bunch of us used to regularly hike.
 I suggested to a friend that we go for one, and he said ‘Habibi, times have changed.
 Men and women walking in the countryside would raise eyebrows and Israeli settlers and patrols are all over the place.
 It is too dangerous.’
 The Intifada was still ongoing, albeit less intense than the previous two years.
 In general, I felt things were far more tense than before I had left.

 “There were some big changes to the landscape.
 I went to visit our home in Beit Hanina.
 After 1948, my family never owned a home; we were renters.
 [When I left in 1978], the apartment was among the last few before a stretch of vacant land.
 The next built-up area was the village of Hizma about two miles away; there had been nothing but arid land in between.
 I used to go there to watch birds—there weren’t even any walking trails.
 By the time I went back in the late 1980s, the land was completely built up.
 I didn’t recognize the streets.
 I stood there and cried like a baby when I saw that our old home was now right at the edge of the sprawling Israeli colony of Pisgat Ze’ev, built on confiscated Palestinian land.”